+FRAMEWORK:

-FRAMEWORK: FINANCIAL EFFICIENCY/STABILITY
+FINANCIAL EFFICIENCY/STABILITY

-This item is presented for the Board's consideration to amend Board Policy 6320.02, Small/Micro Business Enterprise Program and Minority/Women Business Enterprise Certification.
-Along with a change to the title of the Policy, the proposed amendments incorporate the findings of the Disparity Study conducted during 2013 by MGT of America and propose modifications to the existing policy that are in conformance with the United State's Supreme Court's ruling in the case of City of Richmond v.
+At the November 19, 2014, Board meeting, the Board unanimously approved Agenda Item G-5 ("SBE/MWBE Programs") to authorize the Superintendent to initiate rulemaking to amend Board Policy 6320.02, Small/Micro Business Enterprise Program and Minority/Women Business Enterprise Certification.
+This Item requests the Board adopt the proposed amended policy establishing a race- and gender-conscious procurement program which incorporates the findings of the Disparity Study conducted during 2013 by MGT of America and conforms with the United State's Supreme Court's ruling in City of Richmond v.
 J.A.
 Croson, 109 S. Ct.
-706 (1989), that all race conscious programs be based on direct evidence of past discrimination.
+706 (1989), that race conscious programs be based on direct evidence of past discrimination.

-Based upon the findings of the Disparity Study, and the determination that the Board has a compelling governmental interest to remedy the effects of identified discrimination in the procurement of construction and professional services contracts, the proposed Policy amendments establish a general policy that the school district resort to the use of race- and gender-conscious means for addressing disparities only when it is apparent that the use of neutral means alone will likely be insufficient to remedy the effects of identified discrimination.
-These amendments are also responsive to the conclusion, based on the totality of the evidence gathered, that race- and gender-neutral remedies, in and of themselves, may not be sufficient to eliminate the effects of the identified forms of discrimination, and that a narrowly tailored combination of race- and gender-neutral and race and gender-conscious remedies are warranted.
+The Board has a compelling governmental interest to remedy the effects of identified discrimination in the procurement of construction and professional services contracts, and the proposed policy amendments provide that the District may use certain race-and gender-conscious measures to address disparities only when it is apparent that the use of neutral means alone will likely be insufficient to remedy the effects of identified discrimination.
+Based on the totality of the evidence gathered, these amendments are founded on the conclusion that race- and gender-neutral remedies, in and of themselves, may not be sufficient to eliminate the effects of the identified forms of discrimination, and that a narrowly tailored combination of race- and gender-neutral and race and gender-conscious remedies is warranted.
+This proposed policy also requires the Board to review the MWBE/WBE Program every 4 years, and make revisions as necessary and/or legally required.